ciselab/CPS_repo_mining/README.md

 ra = all remote\
 Where x stands for the number in the repository list.

+#### Setup
+Change in the `dict_repo_list.py` file the variable `location_github` to match where on your system the repositories are located.
+This will be the general path used to find all the repositories described in the 'project' dictionary, located in the same file.
+It is possible to manually overwrite the location for a specific repository by changing it in the `projects` dictionary.
+Replace `None` by the system path to the repository for the selected repository.

 ### Commit diffs
 Searching through the commit diffs, from the above script result, for specific code snippet.\
 `python3 pd/search_selection.py`